poulson/Clique/_sources/symbolic/nested_dissection.txt

       Maps from the original lower structure to their placement in the structure after factorization.

-   .. cpp:member:: std::vector<int> leftChildRelIndices
+   .. cpp:member:: std::vector<int> leftRelIndices

       The relative indices of the left child's lower structure into this structure.

-   .. cpp:member:: std::vector<int> rightChildRelIndices
+   .. cpp:member:: std::vector<int> rightRelIndices

       The relative indices of the right child's lower structure into this structure.